 - Eustachian Tube Dysfunction can occur when the muscles of the eustachian tube, the tensor veli palatini, the levator veli palatini, the salpingopharyngeus, and the tensor tympani, do not perform their job of opening and closing the tube.
 This can cause fluid build-up in one ear as opposed to the other.
 This can cause problems of inner ear fullness, ear pain, and loss of sense of balance.
 Cervical spine instability can cause muscle disruption.

 Proper Eustachian Tube function vs. dysfunction.
 In this illustration, the proper opening of the Eustachian Tube is shown to require the action of the tensor veli palatini and the levator veli palatini muscles innervated by the vagus and trigeminal nerves.
 When these muscles do not operate normally, fluid builds up in the middle ear potentially causing the problems of ear discomfort, ear fullness, pressure, pain, dizziness, and even partial or complete hearing loss.

 Above I suggested the connection between cervical spinal instability and a patient’s Eustachian tube dysfunction and sinusitis.
+The surgical research above confirms this connection.
 Let’s look at the sinusitis part of his problem and also connect that to cervical spine instability.